baccigalupi/CalOrders/README.md

 DevOps is the convergence of application development and operations.
 It is prevalent through the entire lifecycle, starting with design and continuing through production deployment.

 [Our DevOps Approach](https://github.com/OncoreLLC/CalOrders/wiki/Environments) is centered on continuous integration, including regular builds, automated testing, and efficient environment buildout and maintenance.
-It leverages Docker images for container based deployments, and Status Cake for monitoring.
+It leverages Docker images for container based deployments, and cAdvisor for monitoring.